baribeau/adventuneering/_posts/2024-03-06-a-roadmap-to-impactful-travel-for-students.md

   * Always carrying a notebook with emergency contacts, in case my phone dies or breaks

   * Stocking up on extra-strong sunscreen

   * Bringing a LifeStraw water filter attachment in my water bottle

-  * Packing medications, including iron and B-12 supplements since I can’t have lentils or dairy which typically provide those nutrients to the population of Rajasthan, and Pepto-Bismol/ rehydration salts/antibiotics in case of traveler’s diarrhea
+  * Packing medications, including iron and B-12 supplements since I can’t have lentils or dairy which typically provide those nutrients to the population of Rajasthan, and Pepto-Bismol, rehydration salts, and antibiotics in case of traveler’s diarrhea

   * Bringing a stock of 6 EpiPens in heat-protective cases to save my life in case I’m accidentally exposed to one of my food allergies